-We have an established volunteering team which is integral to the work of Leeds Youth Offending Service.
-There are in excess of 60 volunteers who volunteer with us in a variety of roles.
+We have an established volunteering team of over 60 volunteers in a variety of roles which is integral to the work of Leeds Youth Offending Service.
 This may be as a mentor supporting young people on a one to one basis, helping to plan individual programmes of work to reduce risk of future offending or supporting young people in the police station following their arrest.

-- Volunteers should be 21 years or over for the roles that we currently work with.
+- volunteers should be 21 years or over for the roles that we currently offer.

-- And we ask for a minimum commitment of ideally12 months to match the time given for training and development.
+- we ask for a minimum commitment of 12 months to match the time given for training and development.

 - all volunteers will be required to have a DBS check.